Executive Assistant for Real Estate- Your On-Demand Partner

 2. Handling Administrative Tasks

-These tasks include maintaining files, responding to emails, and completing paperwork accurately and promptly.
+These tasks include maintaining files, responding to emails, and completing paperwork.
+They also manage phone calls, greet visitors, and coordinate office supplies.

 Hiring a dynamic executive virtual assistant with strong administrative skills is essential for making your operations more cohesive and structured.